International Process Service Via The Hague Service Convention

 HOW LONG DOES SERVICE THROUGH THE HAGUE CONVENTION TAKE?

 Typically international process service under the Hague Service Convention is between three to six months due to the lengthy legal process required to ensure service has been completed correctly.
 Failing to undertake all of the necessary steps will result in service being dismissed, especially if it’s contested or a judgment needs to be enforced.
+The general process service through the Hague Convention is as follows:- A special “letter of request” is completed along with the necessary documentation and is sent to the appropriate central authority in the country where service is being completed.

 - The central authority there reviews the documents to ensure completion and accuracy.
 They are then given to the local court with jurisdiction over the defendant.